-The narrow tubular trellis frame is extremely rider-friendly as it helps to provide a light and agile response, reassure handling capabilities and allow riders to manoeuvre with ease.
-On top of that, the wide, flat handlebar and relaxed riding position not only boosts its easy-riding nature but also helps to inspire confidence.
+The narrow tubular trellis frame is extremely rider-friendly as it helps to provide a light and agile response that reassures handling capabilities and allows riders to manoeuvre with ease.
+On top of that, the wide, flat handlebar and relaxed riding position not only boost its easy-riding nature but also helps to inspire confidence.

 The seat height comes in at 820mm, but you’ll have the option of an 800mm low seat as an accessory.

 Brakes and suspension

 Performing the braking duties, on the front-line expect to see dual semi-floating Ø300mm discs with a dual-piston caliper, then a single Ø220mm disc and single-piston caliper on the rear –all are assisted by BOSCH ABS.

 In terms of suspension, up front will be 41mm telescopic forks and on the rear a horizontal back-link with preload adjustment.

 With this one, Kawasaki are hoping to attract a wide range of riders.
 The 70s’ styling, especially that bright and shiny green colourway, resonates with those who “fondly recall the launch of the iconic “son of Z1” Z650-B1 in 1977” and the mid-capacity performance targets “younger riders and those in the early stages of their riding career”.

 It’s a bike with an infectious spirit and I can only think how fun it will be for all to ride!